microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/06_AI_Agents.md

 Welcome to Part 5 of this workshop!

 So far, we have interacted with Large Language Models in many different ways.
-However, these interactions have been isolated and tied to a very specific purpose. **Azure AI Foundry Agents** represent the next step in our interactions, as they help us integrate previous interactions into one solution.
+However, these interactions have been isolated and tied to a very specific purpose. **Azure AI Agents** represent the next step in our interactions, as they help us integrate previous interactions into one solution.

 > [!TIP]
-> **What is Azure AI Foundry Agent Service?**  It's a fully managed service designed to empower developers to securely build, deploy, and scale high-quality, and extensible AI agents without needing to manage the underlying compute and storage resources.
+> **What is Azure AI Agent Service?**  It's a fully managed service designed to empower developers to securely build, deploy, and scale high-quality, and extensible AI agents without needing to manage the underlying compute and storage resources.
 It integrates capabilities such as state management, context association, chat threads, and code execution, making it easier to access third-party extensions​.

 Previously, building custom AI Agents needed heavy lifting even for experienced developers.
 While the chat completions API is lightweight and powerful, it's inherently stateless, which means that developers had to manage conversation state and chat threads, tool integrations, retrieval documents and indexes, and execute code manually.